embeddedk8/embeddedk8.github.io/content/posts/arduino-ide-build-process/index.en.md

 ```

 The core is the foundation of every Arduino program.
-It provides the low-level code relevant to the specific board you selected, like startup code,
-pin mappings, and implementations of important functions.
+We disussed in in [Arduino core](#arduino-core) chapter.
 Instead of recompiling the same core files every time you build,
 the Arduino IDE uses precompiled objects from a cache.
 It speeds up the compilation.

 ## Linking everything together